GeoscienceAustralia/ISO19115-profile/README.md

 Some elements of this profile allow us to relate elements modelled here to other models.
 For example, the 'derivedFrom' relationship mentioned above can be interpreted as a 'wasDerivedFrom' relationship as used in the [PROV ontology](https://www.w3.org/TR/prov-o/) for provenance.

-### Profile Extensions
+## Profile Extensions

+### Metadata Elements

-Following are the ISO 19115-1:2014 elements that have been extended by the GA profile.
+Following are the ISO 19115-1:2014 metadata elements that have been extended by the GA profile.

 ##### Metadata entity set information (MD_Metadata)